AdamLuczak/app_SDFT/README.md

 ![license](https://img.shields.io/badge/license-MIT-green)

 ## Overview
 `app_SDFT` (Sliding Discrete Fourier Transform) is a cutting-edge application demonstrating the capability of computing SDFT on shaders within a computation pipeline.
-Designed primarily for macOS and iOS platforms, this app efficiently processes audio signals in real-time, leveraging the power of modern GPU computing.
+Designed primarily for macOS platform, this app efficiently processes audio signals in real-time, leveraging the power of modern GPU computing.

 ### Demo Video
 Watch a short demo of the app_SDFT in action: